Hats-Protocol/proposal-hatter/docs/spec.md

 ---

-## 12) Non‑goals (v1)
+## 12) Non‑goals (v0.1.0)

+This version optimizes for security, simplicity, and minimal front‑end implementation cost.
+The following features and optimizations are intentionally deferred to future versions:

+- **Off‑chain proposal storage**: All proposal properties are stored on‑chain.
+This increases the gas cost of submitting a proposal but eases front‑end indexing demands and simplifies UX for all other proposal lifecycle functions (`approve`, `reject`, `escalate`, and `cancel` each take only a single `proposalId` argument).
+- **Allowance decrement via proposals**: Funding allowances can only be increased by executed proposals and decreased by withdrawals.
+A recipient's outstanding allowance can be removed by revoking the recipient hat or minting it to a contract that adds additional withdrawal constraints.
+- **Hats details schema**: The `details` field of Approver hats and reserved hats are set to the related `proposalId` rather than wrapped in Hats details schema JSON.
+- **Arbitrary external calls**: Proposals are limited to Hats Protocol `multicall` operations and funding allocations.
+Arbitrary external calls are not supported.
-- Policy tiers, Reality‑based challenges, per‑epoch program budgets, stream/drip schedules (can be layered later without changing the Safe wiring).
+- **Policy tiers, Reality‑based challenges, per‑epoch program budgets, stream/drip schedules**: These governance patterns can be layered on top in future versions without changing the Safe wiring.
-- Auto‑provisioning Safe module limits from Proposal Hatter (module limits are owner‑set per Safe UX/API).
+- **Auto‑provisioning Safe module limits**: Module limits are owner‑set per Safe UX/API.
-- Interface abstraction/adapters for multiple module versions; upgrades will be handled by revoking Proposal Hatter’s hat and minting it to a new contract version, with any allowance data migration handled in that process.
+- **Interface abstraction/adapters for multiple module versions**: Upgrades will be handled by revoking Proposal Hatter's hat and minting it to a new contract version, with any allowance data migration handled in that process.
-- Support for Hats trees that are linked or nested across multiple branches; this version assumes all relevant hats live within a single branch.
+- **Support for Hats trees that are linked or nested across multiple branches**: This version assumes all relevant hats live within a single branch.

 ---